gaia-platform/examples-staging/pick_and_place/README.md

 ## Build the Gaia application

-To build a Gaia application you need the `gaia_db_server` running.
-If during the SDK installation you selected to install the `gaia_db_server` as a `systemd` service you won't need to do anything.
-Otherwise, you need to manually start the server into a separate terminal:
+To build a Gaia application you need `gaia_db_server` running.
+If during the SDK installation you selected to install `gaia_db_server` as a `systemd` service you won't need to do anything.
+Otherwise, you need to manually start the server in a separate terminal:

 ```shell
 # Start the server with persistence disabled